SEO for law firms:

 SEO — search engine optimisation — is the process of making your law firm’s website appear in Google when someone searches for the legal services you offer.
 That’s the simple version.
 The reality for solicitors is more specific.

 Law firm SEO differs from standard business SEO in a few important ways.
-Your content is regulated by the SRA.
-The search intent behind legal queries is overwhelmingly local — people want a solicitor they can meet, not a firm 200 miles away.
-And the way Google evaluates legal websites falls under its strictest quality guidelines (YMYL — Your Money or Your Life), meaning your site needs to demonstrate genuine expertise before Google will rank it for anything.
+Your content is subject to the SRA Standards and Regulations, including the requirement that publicity is accurate and not misleading.
+The search intent behind many legal queries is local — people often want a solicitor they can meet, not a firm 200 miles away.
+And legal content sits within Google’s YMYL — Your Money or Your Life category, meaning your pages need to demonstrate trust, expertise, and care.

 In practical terms, SEO for solicitors covers three things: making sure Google finds and understands your website (technical SEO), creating content that matches what potential clients actually search for (on-page SEO and content), and building your firm’s visibility in local search results and maps (local SEO).
 Done well, it becomes the most reliable source of new client enquiries your firm has.